bespinian/blog/content/posts/git-the-important-parts/index.md

 The tool then prompts us to change the commit messages and to add a description to our release tag.
 As soon as we are done, the changes get merged back into the develop branch and also the main branch with the respective tag.

 Looking at our commit log now, shows us that we have a clean history with easily readable commit messages and even one that contains a body describing the release it produced.
-So, in sum we have a nicely automated process for doing Gitflow!
+So, in sum, we have a nicely automated process for doing Gitflow!

 ### GitHub Flow